How to Recognize the Signs of Anticipatory Grief

-When we know a loved one is dying, we may feel the pain and sorrow of anticipatory grief.
-Learn how to recognize the symptoms of anticipatory grief and how to cope during this difficult process.
+When we know a parent or senior loved one is approaching their end of life, we may feel the pain and sorrow of anticipatory grief.

-Confronted with the reality of a loved one’s declining health, it is normal to feel shocked and devastated.
-A diagnosis of terminal illness may set off a range of complex emotional reactions in both the individual and his or her family, including fear, depression and loneliness.
-Learning how to identify and cope with these symptoms can help us make the most of the time we have left with our loved ones.
+Confronted with the reality of a senior loved one’s declining health, it is normal to feel devastated.
+Receiving a terminal illness diagnosis may set off a range of complex reactions in both a loved one and their family, including depression, fear and loneliness.
+Learning how to cope with and identify these symptoms can help us make the most of the time we have left with our loved ones.

 - Desire to talk

 - Poor concentration or forgetfulness

 Anticipatory grief also has some characteristic signs and symptoms that are distinct from normal grief.

 These signs include increasing concern for the person dying, imagining or visualizing what the person’s death will be like and getting ready for what life will be like after a loved one is gone.
 You may feel the need to try to attend to unfinished business with the dying person as well.

 Ways to Cope With Anticipatory Grief

 While anticipatory grief is normal, there may come a time that it interferes with your day-to-day well-being.
 Don’t be afraid, though, to let yourself feel the pain of grief.
 Acknowledge your feelings of fear and loss and remind yourself that they are normal in this situation.
 It does not mean you are giving up or that you love the dying person any less.